-Chip & RAM
+Chipset & RAM

-Pico 4 and Quest 2 are powered by the same Qualcomm Snapdragon XR2 processor as other major current standalone headsets.
+Pico 4 and Quest 2 are powered by the same Qualcomm Snapdragon XR2 chipset as other major current standalone headsets.
 XR2 is a variant of the Snapdragon 865 smartphone chip first shipped in early 2020.

 Both Pico 4 and Quest 2 use their four corner fisheye cameras to track infrared (IR) LEDs under plastic geometry on their controllers.